pypeit/PypeIt/doc/inst_settings.rst

      commas, so the final string would be:
      %,:,1,<60
-     If you want to split on multiple delimiters, separate them with an ampersand.
+     If you want to split on multiple delimiters, separate them with a logical or operator.
 For example, if you want to split a string at the characters ':' and '.', you would use the expression
-     %,:&.,1,<60
+     %,:|.,1,<60
   *  If the text '|' appears in the match condition, the absolute value will be taken.
 For example '|<=0.05' means that a given keyword's value for a calibration frame must be within 0.05 of